 Health Insurance in Nigeria

 Nigeria has a National Health Insurance Scheme.
-Private heath insurance is also available.
+Private health insurance is also available.

 Common benefits include: